gb02002/orgproj/README.md

 Welcome to our project!
 This is a README file for a non-commercial project that was designed to learn a particular technology stack ultimately formed around Django for Python.
 It allows user to find a location of a certain charity organisation on the map and gain information about them.

 The reason I picked this topic is due to my opinion that charity world is complex and it is hard to get into it.
-With this project you would be able to have an easy start with observation what do you have around you for a quick takeoff)
+With this project you would be able to have an easy start with observation what do you have around you for a quick takeoff).

+You can rich this application via www.charitynl.cfd or http://89.169.52.8/.

 ## Table of contents(features):